 Here you can shop for local handicrafts like textiles and ceramics or find unique vintage items and antiques.
 Live music from local bands adds to the lively ambiance and the Friday variety market features fascinating stallholders selling everything from books to clothes.

 Food tours and cooking demos are also offered.
 With its bustling atmosphere and broad array of unique vendors and items, St George’s Market encapsulates the richness and traditions of Belfast.
 It’s the perfect place to soak in the city’s energy and culture while hunting for memorable souvenirs and treats.

 If we had to choose between Dublin or Belfast, when it comes to attractions, we think Dublin wins this round.
 The Guinness Storehouse is one of the best tours provided in Ireland, and as Dublin is much bigger than Belfast, there is so much more to see and do.
 You could spend a week in Dublin and still find plenty to enjoy.

-Dublin seems to have more renown tourist attractions that include the Book of Kells located in Trinity College, the Famous Kilmainham Goal and Phoenix Park; which is also home to a great zoo.
+Dublin seems to have more renown tourist attractions that include the The Temple Bar, St. Patrick’s Cathedral and Phoenix Park; which is also home to a great zoo.

 Dublin or Belfast: Which has the Best Places to Eat?

 Now Dublin is a whole other ball game with it comes to the food scenes, a place with a wealth of restaurants that combine traditional treats with cutting edge cuisines.
-Street food has really taken off in Dublin, the Temple Bar Food Market, held every Saturday in the city is not to be passed by.
-It is a foodies paradise offering a wide range of delicious food for you to try.
+Street food has also really taken off, becoming a foodies paradise for a visit.

 Dublin or Belfast: Which city has the Best Architecture?